 Nevertheless, custom coding is optimal because it helps the project’s development be harmonious throughout its evolution.
 You are not limited by the basic templates which constrain you to what is already available.

-Firstly, we have to focus on the frontend development part.
+Firstly, we have to focus on the front-end development part.
 This is the way the website looks and feels.
-Usually, this part is taken care of by a frontend developer who collaborates with a UI/UX designer to give an aesthetic look to your e-Commerce website.
-Secondly, we take care of the backend development part, which is the hidden part of a website.
+Usually, this part is taken care of by a front-end developer who collaborates with a UI/UX designer to give an aesthetic look to your e-Commerce website.
+Secondly, we take care of the back-end development part, which is the hidden part of a website.
 How the wireframes are connected, and how the data is transferred, managed, and manipulated.
-If you want to scale your business, I recommend allocating more resources to backend development because this is what usually breaks when an influx of orders takes place.
+If you want to scale your business, I recommend allocating more resources to back-end development because this is what usually breaks when an influx of orders takes place.
 This is where custom coding comes in handy.
-By having complete control of how your website functions, you can prepare for specific scenarios that generally are a nightmare for basic template users.
+By having complete control over your website’s functions, you can prepare for specific scenarios that are generally a nightmare for basic template users.

 Minimum Viable Product (MVP)

 After the first three phases are complete, the developers will deliver a minimal valuable product (MVP), demonstrating how the website looks and works.
 Then you move on to feedback implementation, which involves a series of discussions about what can be made differently or what can be added to align the website with the client’s vision.
 After several iterations, the website should be according to the client’s requirements.

 This green-lights the testing process.
 First, the developers create a script for Automated Testing (read our Solid Structure article for more info on Automated Testing).
 After the website passes all the tests, it is pushed over to internal Testing, where developers manually test its complex features to ensure everything works as intended, especially in abnormal scenarios.
 This process is repeated until the website passes all the tests and receives Quality Assurance confirmation.
 The website is fully functional and ready to go live once the client decides to do so.